-I’d like to give you a brief background into me so you know who I am and my background.
+I’d like to give you a brief background about me so you know who I am and where I have come from.

-I started out with 2 collie cross bitches – one more kelpie and the other more collie and they made a handy team.
+I started out with 2 Collie-cross bitches – one more Kelpie ,and the other more Collie.
+They made a handy team.
 Right from the start I decided that I would learn as much as I could from whatever source I could find about training and working my dogs.

 Then I took the leap and went to a sheep dog yard trial.
 I was immediately hooked.